superduper-io/superduper/docs/content/docs/how_to/implement_change_data_capture_with_mongodb.md

 In this notebook, we demonstrate how to use CDC with SuperDuperDB.

 The notebook requires that a MongoDB replica set has been set up.
-Read about how to do that [here](replicasetup).

 ```python
 import pymongo